 Also, you can scan your theme for malware if you’re not sure about its source.
 That’s another thing that you should avoid, free themes cause lots of problems and can destroy websites.

 This is another rare case that can fix the problem if you have a big number of requests to your server.
 You can compress the HTML and text files, that will reduce the number of requests from the web browser to the server.

 These are the things to verify when you have a timed out error messages in general, and in WordPress especially.
 WordPress needs lots of resources and that’s why the optimized WordPress hosting becomes popular and a need in the last years.
-The huge number of PHP executions and requests will never work with a classic hosting environment.
+The huge number of php executions and requests will never work with a classic hosting environments.